bioboot/web-2015/setup.md

 ---
 layout: page
-title: Requirements
+title: Setup
 permalink: /setup/
 ---

+## Software Requirements
-To fully participate in this boot camp, you will need access to the software described below.
-In addition, you will need an up-to-date web browser.
+To fully participate in this boot camp, you will need access to the software described below on your own laptop (N.B.
+You will likely need Administer privileges/permissions to install some of these).

 <br>

-#### The Bash Shell
+### The Bash Shell
 Bash is a commonly-used shell that gives you the power to do simple tasks more quickly.

 **Windows:** Install [mobaxterm](http://mobaxterm.mobatek.net), an enhanced terminal for Windows.
 Once installed, please visit http://mobaxterm.mobatek.net/plugins.html and obtain the Git plugin and put it in the same directory as your MobaXterm executable (Typically ????).